Sunder Nursery

 Sunder Nursery, formerly called Azim Bagh or Bagh-e-Azeem, is a 16th-century heritage park complex adjacent to the Humayun's Tomb, a UNESCO World Heritage Site in Delhi.
 Originally known as Azim Bagh and built by the Mughals in the 16th century, it lies on the Mughal-era Grand Trunk Road, and is spread over 90 acres (36 hectare).
 Future plans aim to link nearby areas to develop it into India's largest park covering 900 acres.

 Today Sunder Nursery contains fifteen heritage monuments of which 6 are UNESCO World Heritage Sites, including Archaeological Survey of India (ASI) protected Sundarwala Burj, Sundarwala Mahal and Lakkarwala Burj.

 After renovations starting in 2007, the nursery reopened to public as a heritage park on 21 February 2018.
 Now it contains over 300 types of trees, making it Delhi's first arboretum.

-During the British Raj, the nursery was established to grow experimental plants; it also has a lake which gave it its current designation as a nursery.
+During the British Raj, the nursery was established to grow experimental and exotic plants; it also has a lake which gave it its current designation as a nursery.
 The Sunder Burj tomb lends the space the Sunder in Sunder Nursery.
 Although the name Sunder Nursery is still used locally, the park has been termed "Delhi's Central Park" after renovations (not to be confused with the Central Park in Connaught Place, New Delhi).